 Day 3: Today we catch an early train a short distance up the valley to reach the La Flegere cable car that will bring us to a hike on the opposite side of the valley: Grand Balcon Sud.
 The hike is similar to but across the valley from the previous day.
 After walking across the hillside, we'll reach the Plan Praz cable car where you'll have the option to take the cable car to the Brevent refuge high on the mountain or walk an extra three kilometers up in high alpine terrain to the top.
 This evening we'll walk to dinner at Casa Valerio, a very authentic Italian restaurant (as it should be since we are so close to Italy.)
 Distances: 7 or 10 KM

 Day 4: Today we take the same train up valley from Chamonix and again hike on the usually sun-drenched south-facing side of the valley.
 Our destination for today is the famous Lac Blanc, an incredibly beautiful lake with views of the Mont Blanc range in its reflection.
 We'll take a cable car up the mountain and then you can choose to walk up to the lake or take a chairlift higher up and walk across the mountain.
 At the lake, we'll spend time to wander around and take in the views before hiking back.
-Dinner tonight is at MBC Microbrewery, a fun local hangout for craft beers and pub-style food.
+Dinner tonight is on your own.
 Distances: 7, 8, or 11 KM